fruivita/line-reader/docs/README.md

 This package, for **[Laravel](https://laravel.com/docs)** applications, allows you to read the contents of huge files without killing your server, that is, without having to load all the contents at once in memory causing an ***out-of-memory errors***.

-The strategy used here, thanks to php's **[SplFileObject](https://www.php.net/manual/en/class.splfileobject.php)** and **[Generators](https://www.php.net/manual/en/language.generators.overview.php)**, is to read the contents of the file line by line optimizing the use of server resources and, most importantly, in an efficient way.
+The strategy used here is to read the contents of the file, line by line, optimizing the use of server resources and, most importantly, in an efficient way.

-It is also possible to paginate the contents of the file, again, without having to load it entirely into memory thanks to php's **[LimitIterator](https://www.php.net/manual/en/class.limititerator.php)**.
+It is also possible to paginate the contents of the file, again, without having to load it entirely into memory, except the page itself.

 ```php
 use FruiVita\LineReader\Facades\LineReader;